23 FAQs on choosing and using accounting software in your business

 You can start using accounting software at any time.
 However, the easiest time to move to software (or switch packages) is at the start of your company's financial year.

 If you can't wait that long, and your business is VAT registered, the next best time is at the end of a VAT quarter.

 Having said that, many accounting software packages allow you to enter or import data from other sources.
 This lets you move across a record of your transactions, so you can keep all your data in one place.

-20. How can I be confident the software will be kept updated as legislation changes?
+20. How can I be confident my accounting software will be kept updated as legislation changes?

 As financial and tax rules can change frequently, it's important your accounting software is kept up to date.
 This can be particularly important for payroll functions, as payroll tax tables change every year.

 Most cloud accounting software will include updates with the standard monthly fee.
 If you use desktop software, you may have to pay for key updates each year.

-21. Is it easy to switch to a different package?
+21. Is it easy to switch to a different accounting software package?

 As you use your accounting software, it creates a large store of data relating to your business.
 Moving this to a new package can be a tricky process, particularly if you have many complex transactions.

 That's not to say it's impossible.
 Some software providers offer data conversion services, or you can often choose to archive your old data and start again in a new package.

-22. Who in our company should be able to access our accounts?
+22. Who in our company should be able to access our accounting software?